-Iraj is a Managing Partner of Syncona Ltd. Previously, he was an Associate-Principal at McKinsey & Company where he specialised in product launch.
+Iraj joined Achilles as permanent, full-time Chief Executive Officer in December 2018.
+He had held the role on a part time basis whilst also serving as Partner of Syncona Ltd, Achilles’ founding investor.
+During his tenure at Syncona, he also served as an investment partner and Board member of Nightstar Therapeutics and Blue Earth Diagnostics.
+Previously he was an Associate-Principal at McKinsey & Company where he specialised in product launch.
 He has been involved in several major pharmaceutical launches across developed and emerging markets and was a co-founder of McKinsey’s US launch practice and leader of speciality launch in Europe.
-Prior to joining McKinsey he held roles in scientific research: EMBO Research Scholar (UCSC), Drug Discovery Scientist (RiboTargets, Cambridge).
+Prior to that he held roles in scientific research: EMBO Research Scholar (UCSC), Drug Discovery Scientist (RiboTargets, Cambridge).
 Iraj has a PhD in Biochemistry from Cambridge University.

 Professor Karl Peggs